Meet our Council of Governors

 Rashmi Shah

-I am a member of NHS National Out Patient Transformation Programme - influencing and shaping services for Black and Minority Ethnic community as well as disabled people.
+As a governor, I will focus on continuing with the progress of understanding the needs of the Black and Minority Ethnic Community as well as disabled people at large with the aim of increasing services for the people I represent.
+I am a member of the NHS National Outpatient Transformation Programme - influencing and shaping services for Black and Minority Ethnic community as well as disabled people.

 E-mail: please mark for the attention of Rashmi Shah to kgh-tr.corporate@nhs.net